SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 committee of the Estate Assembly passes finaljudgment.

 J
-Accessing; 136 Snare Aliens1> “amusements
+Accessing; 136 Snare Aliens1> "amusements
 limes: The best in the quadrant.

 The Pherro maintain a freemarlcet commerce system,